andrew/ultimate-awesome/README.md

 - [awesome-libgen](https://github.com/freereadorg/awesome-libgen) - 😎 Awesome list of Library Genesis, the world's largest free library.
 - [Awesome-UNIX](https://github.com/sirredbeard/Awesome-UNIX) - All the UNIX and UNIX-Like: Linux, BSD, macOS, Illumos, 9front, and more.
 - [awesome-llm-kg](https://github.com/rmanluo/awesome-llm-kg) - Awesome papers about unifying LLMs and KGs.
+- [iOS_ML](https://github.com/alexsosn/iOS_ML) - List of Machine Learning, AI, NLP solutions for iOS.
+The most recent version of this article can be found on my blog.
+- [awesome-os](https://github.com/jubalh/awesome-os) - A list of operating systems and stuff.
 - [awesome-diarization](https://github.com/wq2012/awesome-diarization) - A curated list of awesome Speaker Diarization papers, libraries, datasets, and other resources.
-- [awesome-os](https://github.com/jubalh/awesome-os) - A list of operating systems and stuff.
 - [awesome-self-supervised-gnn](https://github.com/ChandlerBang/awesome-self-supervised-gnn) - Papers about pretraining and self-supervised learning on Graph Neural Networks (GNN).
 - [awesome-starknet](https://github.com/keep-starknet-strange/awesome-starknet) - A curated list of awesome StarkNet resources, libraries, tools and more.
 - [awesome-video](https://github.com/krzemienski/awesome-video) -  A curated list of awesome streaming video tools, frameworks, libraries, and learning resources.